MakingLife/evolvinator/chrome_app_interface/arduino_code/README.md

 the following describes mve.ino

+functions requiring implementation
+timeCheck() to have actual calibration function like Evo_Time

 connecting to device prompts the device to get updated time and then sleep

 currently device will always sleep unless it receives a calibration char